ZMcGroarty/Academic-Advising/pages/graduation.md

 ![CLA Graduation]({{site.baseurl}}/media/resized AdvisingGraduation.png){:.responsive-img .img-right}

 ## Apply for your degree
-If you are planning to graduate in December 2019 you must apply for graduation through Self Service Banner.
+If you are planning to graduate and complete all remaining degree requirements in May 2020 you must apply for graduation through Self Service Banner.
 You can apply to graduate by following the steps below:

 1. In TUPortal, select the Student Tools Tab<br>
 2. Under Records right hand side select Apply to Graduate<br>